o3de/o3de.org/content/docs/atom-guide/architecture/materials/material-type-file-spec.md

 ## JSON Structure
-The material type file's JSON structure contains the following content.
+The material type file's JSON structure contains the following elements.

 <!-- ### **description**
 An attribute describing the material for user understanding.